If you’re like me then you probably read these ‘About’ pages on other photographer’s websites for two reasons:

 I started focusing on portrait, wedding and commercial photography because they were ideal for gelling my marketing skills along with my burgeoning photography prowess.
 I took photos for SIG PLC and then The Royal National Institute for Deaf People because in my marketing roles I always needed new photography.

-I set up www.danwaterscreative.com in 2007 and within a year I was on the front page of Google for many of the important ‘key phrases’ like ‘Peterborough photographer’.
+I set up Dan Waters Creative in 2007 and within a year I was on the front page of Google for many of the important ‘key phrases’ like ‘Peterborough photographer’.
 I got there largely because I created a blog that people found useful and it increased the traffic to my website.
-It also meant my website grew quite large and was laden with relevant words like ‘photography’.
-If you don’t have a blog for your photography website then you need to get one.
+I’m now one of the leading wedding photographers in Peterborough, in the UK.

 I also started combining my copywriting skills with my photography by pitching travel article ideas to people like CNN’s travel website www.cnngo.com.
 My wife is Malaysian so I could position myself as the Malaysian expert who has the knowledge of a local and the enthusiasm of a tourist.
 I wrote a couple of articles for the kudos, but the pay isn’t great (£100 per article) so I moved on.